moeamaya/architechie/src/pages/team/index.md

     name: Moe<br>Amaya
     text: >-
       Moe is a fickle wildcard and works at Monograph, a small software company building tools for architects.
-Previously he worked with IDEO, Spoke, and Teespring while also earning a degree in design computation at MIT.<br><br>Lately, he's been seen spending way too much time on Twitter and making lots of colorful side projects.
+Previously he worked with Figma, Spoke, and Teespring while also earning a degree in design computation at MIT.<br><br>Lately, he's been seen spending way too much time on <a href="https://twitter.com/moeamaya">Twitter</a>
+      and making lots of colorful side projects.
   - image: /img/george.png
     location: sf